Goodbye Pork Pie

 Production Co AMA Productions

 Screenplay Geoff Murphy, Ian Mune

-It became the first locally made film to gross over $1 million at the New Zealand box office (nearly $4.5 million today), giving a boon to the local film industry and the NZ Film Commission, which was established only a few years earlier.
+“Goodbye Pork Pie” became the first locally made film to gross over $1 million at the New Zealand box office (nearly $4.5 million today), giving a boon to the local film industry and the NZ Film Commission, which was established only a few years earlier.
 The car itself and scenes from the film remain iconic today.
 Pork Pie, a modern reimagining, was released in 2017, it was directed by Geoff’s son Matt Murphy.